ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/scrontab.md

 ``` bash
 source ~/.bashrc
 ```
 To your script to ensure that your environment is set up correctly.

+!!! info "Note"
+    The command you specify in the scrontab is executed via bash, NOT sbatch.
+You can list multiple commands separated by ;, and use other shell features, such as redirects.
+Also, any #SBATCH directives in executed scripts will be ignored.
+You must use #SCRON in the scrontab file instead.

 ## Tracking scrontab jobs